franck-ledoux/CPPProjectModel/README.md

 - The last line build our test executable.

+## Continuous integration
+This project is hosted by github and use Github actions for CI.
+The only target that is checked is ubuntu.
+In order to see how it works, please take a look to the `.github/worflows` directory where the yaml file `continous-ubuntu.yml` describes the CI process.

 ## Testing
 Test are performed at two coarse-grained levels:
 - unitary, with using goolge test
 - system, with using ctest
 ## Code coverage
 Code coverage is simply ensured using `gcov`

-TODO

-## Continuous integration
-This project is hosted by github and use Github actions.

 TODO